Dear Tau Alumni & Parents,

 Head of Rush: Robert Rash

-Head of Rush: Griffin Nash
+Head of Rush: Wyatt Freeman

 Social Chair: Jack Stone